N. Korea calls Kim-Trump meeting 'historic' - Journal du Cameroun

 The meeting took place “at the suggestion of Trump”, it added.

-The impromptu meeting in the DMZ — after Trump issued an invitation on Twitter the day before — came with negotiations between Pyongyang and Washington over the North’s nuclear programme at a deadlock.

-Their first summit took place in a blaze of publicity in Singapore last year but produced only a vaguely worded pledge about denuclearisation.
+The first Trump-Kim summit took place in a blaze of publicity in Singapore last year but produced only a vaguely worded pledge about denuclearisation.

-A second meeting in Vietnam in February that intended to put flesh on those bones collapsed after the pair failed to reach an agreement over sanctions relief and what the North was willing to give in return.
+A second meeting in Vietnam in February collapsed after the pair failed to reach an agreement over sanctions relief and what the North was willing to give in return.

+Contact between the two sides has since been minimal — with Pyongyang issuing frequent criticisms of the US position — but the two leaders exchanged a series of letters before Trump issued his offer to meet at the DMZ.

-Trump said after the meeting that they had agreed working-level talks on the North’s arsenal would take place within weeks.
+Trump said after Sunday’s meeting that they had agreed working-level talks on the North’s weapons programme would take place within weeks.

+He also floated the idea of sanctions relief — repeatedly demanded by Pyongyang — and said he invited the North Korean leader to the White House.

+Such a trip would have to come “at the right time”, Trump added.

 KCNA said Kim and Trump discussed “issues of mutual concern and interest which become a stumbling block in solving those issues”.